Skip to main content.

 Research interests

-• medieval early modern literature
+• Shakespeare and early modern drama

-• periodization studies
+• Periodization studies

 Select publications

-Jay Zysk received his Ph.D. in English literature from Brown University.
-His research and teaching focus on early British literature, Shakespeare, early modern drama, and medieval drama.
-His current work focuses on intersections between theology and drama, as well as between religion and secularity, across the medieval/early modern divide.
+His published work focuses on intersections between theology and drama, as well as between religion and secularity, across the medieval/early modern divide.
 He is the author of Shadow and Substance: Eucharistic Controversy and English Drama across the Reformation Divide (University of Notre Dame Press, 2017), and co-editor (with Katherine Steele Brokaw) of Sacred and Secular Transactions in the Age of Shakespeare (Northwestern University Press, 2019).

 In addition, Professor Zysk has published several essays on Shakespeare and early modern drama in Christianity and Literature, English Literary Renaissance, postmedieval, Journal of Medieval and Early Modern Studies, and a number of edited book collections.
 In 2014, he received a short-term fellowship from the Folger Shakespeare Library in Washington, DC, and in 2016 participated in a yearlong colloquium on “Teaching Medieval Drama” at the Folger.
-He is currently subject editor ("British Isles and Northern Europe") for the Routledge Encyclopedia of the Renaissance World.
-He also serves as Director of the Office of Faculty Development at UMass Dartmouth.

 Additional links